 How to Optimize for Voice Search

-First: Choose Your Topic
+Second: Choose Your Topic

-Second: Keep Your Answers Structured
+Third: Keep Your Answers Structured

 As mentioned above, use long-tail keywords within your content to answer the queries.
 Keep your answers around 30 words or less generally.
 It doesn’t hurt to test this by asking the question yourself and seeing what the response is.

-Fourth: Short Form Content Optimization
+Fourth: Long-Form Content Optimization

-Fifth: Featured Snippets
+Sixth: Featured Snippets

-Be sure you optimize for featured snippets and you’ll get a big bounce in the odds of your content answering users’ queries.
-Do this through schema markup and using scannable content (bullet points and headers, etc), these steps are easy and will definitely pay off.
+Be sure you optimize for featured snippets, and you’ll get a big bounce in the odds of your content answering users’ queries.
+Do this through schema markup and using scannable content (bullet points and headers, etc.), these steps are easy and will definitely pay off.

-Sixth: Use That Natural Language
+Seventh: Use That Natural Language

 Make sure all social media and directory listings include your updated contact information and your categories are specially designated.

 When putting together an SEO campaign, great content is still king, but discovering natural language keywords that come through voice search could position you above your competition.
+Conversational content that’s concise, relevant, and trusted is a big win with this not-so-new technology, so make it happen.